 To freeze the bars, put them into an Airtight Container and freeze them for up to 3 months.
 Defrost them by taking them out of the freezer and letting them defrost at room temperature.

 That’s what makes the pumpkin bars a great treat to take to work and a sheet pan full serves 32 people, (2 1/2″ by 2 1/2″ piece).

 If you don’t have a 12 by 17-inch half-sheet pan, the bars can be baked in a 9 by-13 inch casserole type dish.
 Just add 5 or 6 minutes to the baking time.
 Use the toothpick method to determine if it is done baking.

-This is an easy recipe to put together and the result is much more than the sum of its parts.
+This is an easy peasy recipe to put together and the result is much more than the sum of its parts.

 Leave a comment to let me know how you liked them!

-Also, check out these delicious recipes:
+Also, check out these Dessert recipes:

 - Pumpkin Bread Pudding with Caramel Sauce